Group Life Insurance in Canada: What It Covers, How It Works and Is It Enough?

 While this death benefit is paid to a named beneficiary tax-free in most cases, it’s important to know that any interest earned on the payout before it is delivered may be considered taxable income.

-Is Group Life Insurance Enough on Its Own
+Is Group Life Insurance Enough on Its Own?

 For most Canadian employees with dependents, mortgages, or significant financial obligations, group life insurance alone is unlikely to provide sufficient coverage.